fsantos-him/effective-fiesta/README.md

 -Axel- Head Coder

-I plan to add functionality to this game through my medium, code.
+> I plan to add functionality to this game through my medium, code.
 I will also help with the visual appeal and general presentation of the game

--Fernando-Information looker/Coder
+-Malem- Chief Coder

+-Fernando- Researcher/Coder

 I will plan on adding a good additon of coding to help the Head Coder and will also resaerch on the information we need for the game